Struct Collector

 Expand description

-A Collector manages the allocation and retirement of concurrent objects.
-Objects can be safely loaded through guards, which can be created using the enter or enter_owned methods.
+A Collector manages the access and retirement of concurrent objects Objects can be safely loaded through guards, which can be created using the enter or enter_owned methods.

 Implementations§